 Do You Italicize Book Titles?
-And Other Title Conundrums - The Write Practice
+And Other Title Conundrums

 There are two ways we typically indicate titles: by italicizing them, or by putting them in “quotation marks.”
 We’ll get into the nuances of each in a moment.
 But let’s start off with one core principle:

+Italicize the titles of works that are larger, like the titles of books, albums, and movies.
+For shorter works, like a journal article title, song title, or a poem title, use quotation marks.

+For example, you would italicize the name of the book, like Harry Potter and the Chamber of Secrets, but you wouldn't italicize the book chapter titles, like “The Worst Birthday” and “Mudbloods and Murmurs.”
+Chapter titles go in quotation marks.

 For some kinds of media, like book titles, the rules are clear.
-For others, like Youtube videos, they’re a little fuzzier.
+For others, like YouTube videos, they’re a little fuzzier.

-Whatever kind of media you’re working with, examine it through this principle: italics for large works; quotation marks for small works.
+Whatever kind of media you're working with, examine it through this principle: italics for large works; quotation marks for small or shorter works.

 This principle will help you navigate those areas of uncertainty like a pro.

+Always italicize the titles of larger works such as books, movies, anthologies, newspapers and magazines.
+Additionally, newer media, such as vlogs and podcasts, may be italicized.

-Italicize the titles of large works.
-What are large works?
+What are other examples of large works?
 I’m glad you asked.

 A large work might be:

-- A book, like Gone With the Wind
+- A book, like Harry Potter and the Sorcerer's Stone

 - A movie, like The Dark Knight